pantheon-systems/WordPress/wp-content/plugins/woocommerce-multilingual/readme.txt

 * Fixed an incompatibility issue with WooCommerce Bookings: the layout of the conformation prompt from switching the cart was broken.
 * Serialized custom fields were translated incorrectly using the WooCommerce Multilingual Translation Editor

+= 4.2.3 =
+* A fatal error occurred when deactivating WPML with WooCommerce Multilingual being active

+= 4.2.2 =
+* My account Bookings list page displays bookings in all languages
+* Updating variable product does not refresh product visibility terms
+* Currency switcher doesn't reload the product page if # is present in the URL
+* Fixed a PHP fatal error that was occurring when using WooCommerce Multilingual together with Sensei
+* The 'featured' product field was not synchronized across product translations
+* When updating a translation, the product translation slug was overwritten if product contains page builders fields
+* The 'reset password' form in a secondary language pointed to a 404 error
+* "product/%product_cat%" product permalink doesn't work for products without category assigned in second language if "Uncategorized" string not translated in String Translation module
+* WC Subscriptions compatibility error
+* It was not possible to set the custom price value in secondary currencies as '0'
+* It was not possible to translate attribute slugs if the attributes base was not translated
+* Currency switcher styles were not loaded when using only a shortcode currency switcher
+* The customer order email was sent in default language when the 'Processing' button was clicked on the back-end

 = 4.2.1 =
 * Added the ability to set custom currencies for orders created via the REST API
 * Filter by translation status displays wrong results on WooCommerce Multilingual products list page